-Many business owners and incorporated professionals find it hard to properly structure their cash flow and this means they end up paying more tax.
-This decreases their ability to allocate cash towards their goals and prevents them from achieving what they want in life.
+Many business owners find it hard to properly structure their cash flow and they end up paying more tax.
+Without a cash flow plan, your ability to allocate money towards your goals is lowered, preventing you from achieving what you want in life.

-In this article, we are going to explain how to structure your cash flow and get a clear picture of where your money is going.
+In this blog, we will explain how to structure your cash flow and get a clear picture of where your money is going.

 3 Steps To Proper Cash Flow Planning

 1. Do a full inventory of your spending

 There are many websites and apps you can download to help you with this process.
 Even a simple pen and paper would work.
 After you record all your expenses, make sure to remove any expenses paid for by your corporation.

 2. Eliminate the corporate expenses from your cash flow plan